openharmony/docs/en/application-dev/security/permission-list.md

 ## ohos.permission.MANAGE_MISSIONS

-Allows an application to manage ability mission stacks.
+Allows an application to manage missions in the system.

 **Permission level**: system_core